 Sky

-Located at Lebua State Tower, this rooftop bar stands as one of the highest rooftop bars in the world, providing an unrivaled panoramic vista of the dazzling Bangkok skyline and the majestic Chao Phraya River below.
+Located at Lebua State Tower, this rooftop bar is one of the highest rooftop bars in the world, providing panoramic views of the Bangkok skyline and the Chao Phraya River below.

 If visiting Thailand with kids, keep in mind, this is a bar not a restaurant.
 Although kids at least 7 years old can accompany their parents to Sky, it won’t be all that entertaining for them.